jatiningrumm/MoneysaveDashboardAutomationPython/README.md

 # Moneysave's Dashboard Automation Project

-This is the automation testing script code for Moneysave's Dashboard, developed by Semut Bulldog's QA team.
+This is the automation testing script code for Moneysave's Dashboard, developed by Semut Bulldog's QA team

 ## After clone the repository, don't forget to :